 Our project has

-- Doubled the presence of paid personnel on Cerro Pelon.
+- Doubled the presence of paid personnel in the Cerro Pelón Monarch Butterfly Sanctuary.

-- Providing three local people with stable, full-time employment as forest arborists.
+- Provided three local people with stable, full-time employment as forest arborists.

 - Trained the arborists to participate in citizen science, including

-- monitoring the timing and location of the monarch colonies
+- monitoring the timing, location and behavior of the monarch colonies